maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `DATA`, `READ` and `RESTORE` statements are used to store and process multiple constants in the program source code.

 Early versions of Dartmouth BASIC lacked the ability to work with data files, which made it difficult to store data for use in a program.
 While one could implement this using multiple assignment statements, this made the code lengthy and difficult to understand.
 To solve this problem, the `DATA` statement was introduced, which allows constant values to be stored in a compact format.
-The `READ` statement retrieves these values and `RESTORE` resets the `READ` to the first `DATA`.
-The system essentially simulates reading data from a file.
+The `READ` statement retrieves these values, and `RESTORE` resets the `READ` to the first `DATA`.
+The system simulates reading data from a file that can only read forward and then be re-wound to the start.

 <!-- TOC --><a name="data-concon"></a>
 ### `DATA` *con*[,*con*...]